Summersby95/meade-maintenance-app/README.md

 * Easy to use UI when working
 * Notifications system that informs users of new jobs that have been assigned

+### User Stories

+* As a maintenance engineer, I need to be able to easily view my outstanding jobs while on the production floor.
+I also need to be able to quickly create and record time against jobs.
+I also need to be able to create unscheduled *ad hoc* jobs.
+I also want to be notified of any new jobs that are assigned to me.
+* As a maintenance manager, I need to be able to create jobs and assign them to users.
+I also need jobs to be automatically generated for different assets at specified time intervals.
+I also need to be able to view reports detailing resources used by different departments/product lines.
+I also need to be able to see pending requests and approve them.
+I also want to be able to assign priorities to jobs.
+* As a stock controller, I need to be able to accurately maintain stock records.
+I need to be able to receive stock in and then assign it to users who can then assign it to jobs.
+I'd also like to be notified when stock quantities fall below a certain threshold.
+I'd also like to be able to assign items barcodes and be able to scan those barcodes when assigning stock.
+* As a production supervisor, I need to be able to request jobs by maintenance.
+I should be able to specify the area where the problem is, details of the problem and I should be notified whether the request has been accepted or not.
+* As a commercial buyer, I need to be able to see reports detailing how much resources/time is being consumed by my product lines so that I can make informed decisions about the viability of the products.